Enzyme kinetics: Reversible inhibitors

 This term can then define the residual enzymatic activity present when the inhibitor is interacting with individual enzymes in the population.
 However the inclusion of this term has the added value of allowing for the possibility of activation if the secondary Vmax term turns out to be higher than the initial term.
 To account for the possibly of activation as well the notation can then be rewritten replacing the inhibitor "I" with a modifier term denoted here as "X".

 While this terminology results in a simplified way of dealing with kinetic effects relating to the maximum velocity of the Michaelis–Menten equation, it highlights potential problems with the term used to describe effects relating to the KM.
 The KM relating to the affinity of the enzyme for the substrate should in most cases relate to potential changes in the binding site of the enzyme which would directly result from enzyme inhibitor interactions.
 As such a term similar to the one proposed above to modulate Vmax should be appropriate in most situations:

-A few examples of reversible inhibition belonging to the competitive and uncompetitive models have been discussed in the following papers.